CiscoCSS/catc_commandrunner/README.md

 ```
 Run - python `command_runner.py` and test, if it picks up all cdp neighbors on all devices and generates same.
 Validate.
 You
 can also modify the script and run it against a device family to get cdp neighbors.
 For troubleshooting purpose you can easily troubleshoot with device id level too.
-You should see a `VlanReport_timestamp.csv` file and `vlan_run_timestamp.log` file gets generated.
-Check the log file and
+Check the log file `cdp_run_timestamp.log`.
 Validate output against your environment for the runs.
-It generates log file for you to review.
+For troubleshooting, you can comment out -filename=f"cdp_run_{datetime.datetime.now().strftime(DATE_FORMAT)[:-3]}.log" line from command runner.py file then logs will be writing at your console level.

 **Recommend:** Extensive testing in your lab against all scenarios.
 Check if it picks up all devices and it's associated neighbors and tweak where needed.